creme332/reddit-spam-bot-detector/README.md

 Variance in time interval between posts/comments Variance between posts'/comments' content
 # Current limitations #
-- Algorithm cannot not differentiate between a bot and a spam bot.
+- Algorithm cannot differentiate between a bot and a spam bot.
 # Future work #
 ### Heuristics improvements ###
 - [ ] Check for URL shorteners and whether comments link to the same sites